- Learn a little Oriental rug history.

 - In Persian rugs, the knots are visible.
 You can count the knots per square inch.

-Given how long the rugs have been around and how fast décor trends change, it’s no surprise that the modern homeowner who has taken an interest in Oriental rugs wonders if they are still in style.
+Given how long the rugs have been around and how fast décor trends change, it’s no surprise that homeowners like you who have taken an interest in Oriental rugs might wonder if they are still in style.
+But wonder no more…

 Oriental rugs are still very much in style!
 They are an excellent addition to any space, both commercial and residential.
 Even better, the designs of the rugs have also evolved and can now complement modern, classic, and traditional palettes.